 (j) Putting artificial satellites into orbits around the Earth.

-(b) Good, because it helps in literacy campaign and is an effective method of mass communication and entertainment.
+(b) Good, because it helps in the literacy campaign and is an effective method of mass communication and entertainment.

 (c) Bad, because these techniques may be used for destructive purposes.